barisguven/inflation-dash/README.md

 1. 2020-2021 where both labor compensation and profits fell but real GDP fell more and inflation remained supressed;

-2. 2021-2022 where both labor compensation and profits grew at a higher-than-usual speed with the latter at a much faster rate and inflation surged; and
+2. 2021-2023 where both labor compensation and profits grew at a higher-than-usual speed with the latter at a much faster rate and inflation surged; and lastly

 3. 2023 to the present where the growth in labor compensation sustained but the growth in profits decelarated fast and inflation fell.

 The remarkable nature of the faster growth in profits in the second episode can be better understood through a comparision with the previous two decades (see the figure below).
-In the same countries as above, while profits grew on average at 3.53% per year between 2000 and 2019, they grew at 6.68% between 2020 and 2022!
-In contrast, the annual average growth in labor compensation was 3.62% and 4.49% in the same periods respectively.
+In the same countries as above, while profits grew on average at 3.53% per year between 2000 and 2019, they grew at 6.68% between the first quarter of 2020 and the second quarter of 2023 (the last quarter in which the growth in profits remained above the growth in labor compensation)!
+In contrast, the annual average growth in labor compensation was 3.62% and 4.91% in the same periods respectively.

 <!-- ![](/assets/wages_profits_period.jpeg) -->